 - In the sidebar menu on the left side, tap on “QuickMenu,” which should be the middle option and the 6th option regardless of if you count from the top or the bottom.

 - Now that the QuickMenu options page is open, you can set many ways to open the menu as you wish.
 Experiment around and see what suits your workflow the best!

 Now we can get to customizing our QuickMenu.
 Ensure to keep everything as natural and methodical as possible since that will help with efficiency as you get used to the QuickMenu.

 - Trigger the QuickMenu through whichever option(s) you selected in the previous process where we enabled the feature.

 - In the user interface, the central button is the category/label for your QuickMenu presets, while the six buttons around the central one are all assignable to various actions.
 Tap the central button.

 - A “QuickMenu” panel should pop up with your default preset and a “+” sign on the top-right.
 Here, you can edit the name of each preset by tapping on it, and you can create more presets by tapping the + icon.
 To delete any, just swipe to the left.

 - To assign actions to the six buttons afforded to each preset, just tap and hold on any of the buttons and a “Set Action” menu will pop up.
 Choose any action from that menu to assign it to that button.

-I recommend making different presets with your most common brushes and/or colors, maybe one for layer actions, and accordingly adjust more or less based on your workflow and habits.
+I recommend making different presets with your most common brushes and/or colours, maybe one for layer actions, and accordingly adjust more or less based on your workflow and habits.
 The QuickMenu is a powerful tool and should not be underestimated.
 I’ve likely saved more than 10 hours overall by just having the QuickMenu instead of stumbling through long, confusing menus and lists.
 However, most important is to make a “default” profile.
 You see, the QuickMenu opens back onto whichever menu the user leaves it on, so having a general “default” with your most common actions can be highly useful.